LeoQK/Manual/README.md

 ### What we do

 We collaborate with gamers and organizations to advance the application of gaming skills to real-world problems and careers.
-We aim to:

-* learn from gamers who have established impactful careers

-* coach gamers seeking career growth

-* work with organizations to help them understand and connect with gaming talent.
+We aim to learn from gamers who have established impactful careers, coach gamers seeking career growth and work with organizations to help them understand and connect with gaming talent.

 If you believe in empowering gaming for enterprise, [connect with us]().